-WHEREAS, the Natural Hazard Mitigation Plan recommends many hazard mitigation actions that will protect the people and property affected by the natural hazards that potentially face the town; and
+WHEREAS, the Natural Hazard Mitigation Plan Update, 2014 recommends many hazard mitigation actions that will protect the people and property affected by the natural hazards that potentially face the town; and

-WHEREAS, some of the recommended mitigation actions may qualify for Federal funding but only if the Town of Old Saybrook officially adopts the Natural Hazard Mitigation Plan; and
+WHEREAS, some of the recommended mitigation actions may qualify for Federal funding but only if the Town of Old Saybrook officially adopts the Natural Hazard Mitigation Plan Update, 2014; and

-WHEREAS, the Town of Old Saybrook shall implement, maintain, and update the Hazard Mitigation Plan through the appropriate municipal departments and commissions;
+WHEREAS, the Town of Old Saybrook shall implement, maintain, and update the Hazard Mitigation Plan Update, 2014 through the appropriate municipal departments and commissions;

-BE IT RESOLVED by the Board of Selectmen of the Town of Old Saybrook that the Natural Hazard Mitigation Plan is hereby adopted as an official plan of the Town of Old Saybrook, and that the appropriate municipal departments will report annually on their activities, accomplishments, and progress relative to the Natural Hazard Mitigation Plan for the Town of Old Saybrook.
+BE IT RESOLVED by the Board of Selectmen of the Town of Old Saybrook that the Natural Hazard Mitigation Plan Update, 2014 is hereby adopted as an official plan of the Town of Old Saybrook, and that the appropriate municipal departments will report annually on their activities, accomplishments, and progress relative to the Natural Hazard Mitigation Plan Update, 2014 for the Town of Old Saybrook.

-BE IT FURTHER RESOLVED that the Town of Old Saybrook is authorized to apply for and accept any future Federal or State grant assistance to accomplish the goals of the Natural Hazard Mitigation Plan.
+BE IT FURTHER RESOLVED that the Town of Old Saybrook is authorized to apply for and accept any future Federal or State grant assistance to accomplish the goals of the Natural Hazard Mitigation Plan Update, 2014.

-Adopted this day of 20 b y the Board of Selectmen of Old Saybrook , Connecticut (Signature)
+Adopted this 13th day of May 2014 by the Board of Selectmen of Old Saybrook, Connecticut.